codeface-io/SwiftObserver/README.md

 You use every `Observable` the same way.
 There are only three things to note:

 1. Observing an `Observable` does not have the side effect of keeping it alive.
 Someone must own it via a strong reference.
 (Note that you can still [observe with a chain of ad hoc transformations](#ad-hoc-mapping) all in a single line.)
 2. The property `latestMessage` typically returns the last sent *message* or one that indicates that nothing changed.
-It's a way for clients to request (pull) the "current" message or value, in addition to waiting for the `Observable` to send (push) the next.
+It's a way for clients to request (pull) the "current" message, in addition to waiting for the `Observable` to send (push) the next.
 [Combined observations](#combined-observations) also rely on `latestMessage`.
 3. Typically, an `Observable` sends its *messages* by itself.
 But anyone can make it send  `latestMessage` via `send()` or any other *message* via `send(_:)`.

 # Memory Management

-To avoid abandoned observations piling up in memory, *observers* should, before they die, stop the observations they started.
+To avoid abandoned observations piling up in memory, *observers* should, before they die, stop their observations.
 One way to do that is to stop each observation when it's no longer needed:

 ```swift
 dog.stopObserving(Sky.shared)